aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 title: 'Benchmarking Large Language Models Against Prompt Formats: Experimental Methods and Results'
 authors: 'Fumio Miyata'
 abstract: |
-  The responses of Large Language Models (LLMs) are highly dependent on the prompt format.
-This paper reports on a series of reproducible benchmark experiments that measure how LLM responses change according to the language, style, and syntactic format of the prompt.
-To avoid the problem of data contamination, this benchmark includes a novel set of tasks, such as using the constructed language Lojban and originally designed symbolic prompting.
-This makes it possible to evaluate the limits of capabilities that are difficult to measure with existing methods, such as the interpretation of unknown formal languages and the ability to implement complex algorithms.
-This paper provides the objective dataset obtained from these experiments and a discussion based on the results.
+  The evaluation of Large Language Models (LLMs) is complicated by prompt sensitivity and data contamination, obscuring the distinction between genuine reasoning and rote memorization.
+This paper introduces a reproducible, contamination-free benchmark to measure how LLM responses vary with the prompt's language, style, and syntactic format.
+We employ a methodology using the constructed language Lojban—virtually absent from pre-training corpora—and a suite of novel symbolic prompting tasks to assess a model's ability to interpret unfamiliar formal systems.
+The results indicate three key findings: (1) Prompt strictness can elicit latent capabilities, but its effectiveness is limited to familiar languages.
+(2) Models exhibit a significant ceiling in algorithmic complexity, failing to produce bug-free code for novel, multi-step reasoning tasks.
+(3) A model's performance appears more indicative of sophisticated pattern matching than abstract reasoning.
+This work provides a comprehensive dataset and a rigorous framework for evaluating the generalization and true reasoning abilities of LLMs.
 ---

 # Benchmarking Large Language Models Against Prompt Formats: Experimental Methods and Results

 ## 1. Introduction

-While Large Language Models (LLMs) are being utilized in various fields for their remarkable capabilities (Zhao, W. X., et al., 2023), they contain the problem of **Prompt Sensitivity**, where performance heavily depends on the design of the prompt.
-Furthermore, existing benchmarks like the Hugging Face Open LLM Leaderboard face the issue of **"Data Contamination,"** where evaluation data is included in the training data, raising concerns that models may simply be "memorizing" answers rather than demonstrating true reasoning abilities.
-These challenges highlight the difficulty of measuring the true capabilities of LLMs, especially their generalization performance on unseen problems.
+While Large Language Models (LLMs) show remarkable capabilities across a wide range of applications (Zhao, W. X., et al., 2023), two persistent challenges complicate the evaluation of their true abilities.
+The first is **Prompt Sensitivity**, where performance varies dramatically with minor changes to the input prompt.
+The second, **Data Contamination**, occurs when benchmark data is included in a model's training set (Vaugrante, et al., 2025).
+This contamination raises a critical question: are models genuinely reasoning, or are they merely demonstrating rote memorization?
+This issue, prevalent in many popular leaderboards, obscures understanding of a model's generalization capabilities on truly novel problems.

-To answer the question "Why is this benchmark necessary now?" this study proposes a new evaluation axis that, in principle, eliminates the possibility of data contamination.
-Specifically, it uses the constructed language Lojban, which is highly unlikely to be in the training data, and an originally designed **Symbolic Prompting**.
-This approach, unlike existing **symbolic reasoning benchmarks**, aims to measure true reasoning and adaptation capabilities for unknown formal languages by eliminating dependence on the model's memory.
+This study introduces a new benchmark designed to assess LLM capabilities in a contamination-free environment.
+Our methodology incorporates two novel elements: (1) the use of **Lojban**, a constructed logical language with an unambiguous grammar virtually absent from pre-training corpora, and (2) **Symbolic Prompting**, our custom-designed suite of tasks using formats like S-expressions and JSON.
+This approach forces models to interpret and execute unfamiliar formal systems on the fly.
+It thereby allows us to measure genuine adaptation and algorithmic implementation skills rather than simple memory retrieval.

-The lack of replicability in prompt engineering techniques is a serious issue (Vaugrante, et al., 2025).
-On the other hand, it has been shown that prompt clarity directly leads to improved human productivity (Anam, 2025), and the need for guidelines in fields requiring rigor, such as requirements engineering, has also been indicated (Ronanki, et al., 2025).
-These points suggest that this study, which systematically and reproducibly evaluates the impact of prompt format on model responses, is of extremely high importance both academically and practically.
-Furthermore, while the effectiveness of methods like Chain-of-Thought (Wei, J., et al., 2022) has been demonstrated, vulnerabilities such as performance degradation with slight changes in the prompt have also been pointed out, and there is a demand for a reliable dataset on how factors like the language, style, and syntactic format of a prompt affect model responses.
+This paper presents our reproducible experimental framework, the resulting dataset, and a detailed analysis of the findings.
+The results lead to three primary contributions:

-The purpose of this paper is to provide, as an objective technical document, the results of benchmark experiments that systematically evaluated LLM responses to different prompt formats.
-The experiments reported in this paper are broadly categorized as follows:
+1. They suggest that prompt strictness, particularly in specifying the output format, is crucial for eliciting latent model abilities, which lends support to the 'mirage' theory of emergent abilities (Schaeffer, et al., 2023).

-*   **Simple Code Generation Tasks**: Evaluate the impact of prompt language and style on the success rate of basic code generation tasks using diverse natural languages such as English, Japanese, and Esperanto, in addition to Lojban.
-Lojban is a logical language that completely eliminates syntactic ambiguity, possessing unique characteristics that place it between common natural languages and formal symbolic languages.
-This property is leveraged to test whether models are merely memorizing superficial language patterns or abstractly understanding the underlying logical structure.
+2. They indicate a clear ceiling in current models' abilities to handle algorithmic complexity.
+While models can mimic the structure of an algorithm like backtracking, they systematically fail to produce bug-free implementations.
-*   **Logical Reasoning Tasks**: Evaluate the model's ability on more complex tasks that include multiple logical constraints or ambiguous instructions.
-This includes tests that probe the ability to interpret and execute on-the-fly fully symbolic languages like S-expressions and JSON, as well as a token-based language designed for this study.
-This allows for the observation of how a model's capabilities change across the spectrum from ambiguous natural language to strict symbolic language.
+3. They provide strong evidence that LLMs process unfamiliar, syntactically unambiguous languages as a series of unknown tokens, suggesting their understanding is based on statistical pattern matching rather than abstract reasoning.

-The following sections will report on the method for constructing the experimental environment, an overview of each experiment, and the results obtained, along with an objective discussion based on those results.
+The following sections detail the experimental environment, task designs, empirical results, and a discussion of their implications.
+Through this work, we provide a more accurate lens for evaluating LLMs and contribute to the development of more robust AI systems.

 ## 2. Experimental Environment

 ### 2.1.
 Setting up the Execution Environment

-To reproduce this experimental package, it is recommended to set up a Python virtual environment following the procedure described in the attached `README.md`.
+To reproduce this experimental package, it is recommended to set up a Python virtual environment following the procedure described in the project's `README.md` file.

 ### 2.2.
 Evaluated Models and Inference Parameters

-In this experiment, mainly lightweight (under 8B parameters) open-source language models accessible via Ollama were evaluated.
-The models used and their details, as well as the hyperparameters at the time of inference, are summarized in the table below.
+This study evaluates a range of open-source language models with fewer than 8 billion parameters, accessed via Ollama.
+The specific models and their inference hyperparameters are summarized in Table 1.

 **Table 1: Evaluated Models and Inference Hyperparameters**